Negotiations with Nelson Cruz come as Twins dive into offseason of uncertainty

 To understand how teams have been affected by the economic downtown, look at the growing list of people now unemployed.
 Many clubs laid off or furloughed employees during the shutdown.
 The Pittsburgh Pirates froze pension plans.
 Teams then operated the shortened season with small staffs.
 And another round of reductions has begun.

-Since the end of the season, Oakland, Houston, Boston, San Francisco, Detroit, Baltimore, Washington and the Los Angeles Angels have laid off or furloughed employees.
-The Chicago Cubs laid off more than 100.
+Since the end of the season, Baltimore, Boston, the Chicago Cubs, Detroit, Houston, the Los Angeles Angels, Oakland and San Francisco have laid off or furloughed employees.
+The Cubs laid off more than 100.

 Twins employees have worried about the ax falling on them.
 But they benefit from the Pohlad family's diverse holdings that help absorb such a financial hit as well as their commitment to supporting their own.
 The Twins were one of a few teams to not lay off staffers and commit to paying their minor leaguers through the end of the season.